PyRigi/PyRigi/README.md

 ## Citing PyRigi

-If you would like to cite PyRigi, please, use the following:
+If you would like to cite PyRigi, please use the following reference:

 Matteo Gallet, Georg Grasegger, Matthias Himmelmann, and Jan Legerský. *PyRigi – a general-purpose Python package for the rigidity and flexibility of bar-and-joint